NETools/NSTwitterApi/README.md

 This is a .NET twitter api client allowing to interact with twitter as if being on the webpage by emulating the fetch-calls.

 ## How does it work?
-It bypasses the api routine by providing the auth0 cookie appearing to twitter as if the user is logged in.
+It bypasses the api routine by providing the `auth_token` cookie appearing to twitter as if the user is logged in.

 ## Examples?